CGI-FR/PIMO/demo/demo4/README.md

-# Fourth demo - Using other datas in mask
+# Fourth demo - Using other data in mask

 This folder contains files for the fourth demo.
-This demo shows how PIMO masks datas thanks to datas contained in other fields by replacing or creating new values.
+This demo shows how PIMO masks data thanks to values contained in other fields by replacing or creating new values.

 #### **`data.jsonl`**
 ```json